rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 pipenv shell
 ```

-With this command, you "have entered" to your virtual environment.
+With this command, you "have entered" your virtual environment.
 In your terminal you can check that you have already activated the virtual environment, if you see the name between brackets at the beginning of the line, as in this example picture:

 <img src="images/pipenv_shell.png" alt="Python environments" />